VirtuallyG/PS-Script-Bedrock-Server-Update-Backup-For-Windows/README.md

 # PS-Script-Bedrock-Server-Update-Backup
 Powershell Script for automatic updating a bedrock server and backup the Worlds folder

+This script will check for new updates for the bedrock server.
+If an update is found it will stop the server, backup the worlds, backup config files, download, extract, install the update, restore the config files and restart the server.
+If there are no new updates, the script will stop the server, backup the worlds, and restart the server.
+If there has been no changes to the world saves since the last backup, the script will skip the backup.

 INSTRUCTIONS:

 (1)  PASTE THIS SCRIPT IN NOTEPAD AND SAVE IT IN YOUR SERVER DIRECTORY WITH .PS1 FILE EXTENSION (ex C:\Users\USER\Minecraft Server\Bedrock Server\UpdateBackupScript.ps1)